-- 1. A duly completed and signed Form as set out in Third Schedule of the Building Control (Amendment) Regulations, 2009, - A duly completed and signed Statutory Declaration as set out in Second Schedule of the Building Control (Amendment) Regulations, 2009, - 3.
-A valid application as set out in Second Schedule of the Building Control (Amendment) Regulations, 2009, to include: - (a) A duly completed and signed Application Form as set out in Second Schedule of the Building Control (Amendment) Regulations, 2009 - (b) Plans in duplicate, to include - Site Location Map, - Dimensioned Site Layout Plan, - Dimensioned Plans of each floor clearly showing inter alia the extent of the 'relevant floor area' and or 'floor area' as defined in Article 25 of the Building Control Regulations for fee measurement purposes, - Elevation Drawings, and - Section Drawings.
+- A duly completed and signed Form as set out in Second Schedule of the Building Control (Amendment) Regulations, 2009. - A duly completed and signed Statutory Declaration as set out in Second Schedule of the Building Control (Amendment) Regulations, 2009, - 3.
+A valid Application For a Fire Safety Certificate as set out in Second Schedule of the Building Control (Amendment) Regulations, 2009, to include: - (a) Plans in duplicate, to include

+Site Location Map,

+Dimensioned Site Layout Plan,

+Dimensioned Plans of each floor clearly showing inter alia the extent of the 'relevant floor area' and or 'floor area' as defined in Article 25 of the Building Control Regulations for fee measurement purposes, Elevation Drawings, and